 After more than a year and a half, we finally got back into New York City!
-Here’s our 1-day itinerary for a family day trip to New York City with kids in 2021 on a hot summer day.
+Here’s our 1-day itinerary for a family day trip to New York City with kids on a hot summer day.

 This includes MOMA, Central Park, AMNH, and more.
 We drove in for the day, and then out again that night, so this was a very long day.
 If you are staying in a hotel you could get an earlier start and slow the pace a bit.